 LED Christmas lights come in a wide variety of styles, sizes, and colors, so there’s truly something for everyone.
 You can even find snowflake-shaped lights, rope lights, and net lights.

-LED lights continue to improve; first generation LED Christmas lights weren't able to match the pure white light of incandescent Christmas lights.
+LED lights continue to improve; the first generation LED Christmas lights weren't able to match the pure white light of incandescent Christmas lights.
 The light was much bluer, and understandably, that was a big turn off for a lot of people.
 However, LED Christmas lights are now available in both options.
 Choose cool white bulbs, if you prefer the blue tone or warm white bulbs, if you prefer more of a golden tone.

 Drawbacks to LED Lights